Stress and Burnout

 Signs You May Be Experiencing Burnout

-Burnout doesn’t always show up with a clear warning.
-Instead, it creeps in slowly—small signs at first, until one day you realize you don’t feel like yourself anymore.
+Burnout doesn’t usually hit all at once.
+It creeps in slowly—small signs at first, until one day you realize you don’t feel like yourself anymore.

 You may notice: